Teaching

 2021 to Present

-I teach a free four week data science bootcamp, mostly for high school students.
-I have offered the course 4 times to almost 100 students.
+I teach a free eight week data science bootcamp, mostly for high school students.
+I have offered the course 6 times to over 150 students.
 See here for a listing of the students’ final projects.

 Spring 2021 (at Harvard)